 FreeTree Giveaway Program

 Tree Info Cards.
 Every tree planted through the 10,000 Trees Initiative comes with an informational card specific to that tree species!
-Below you can find some of these cards.
-As we add more species to our list of available trees, this page will be updated with the cards for those species.
+Below you can find links to the digital versions of each of these cards.

 Other Ways to Get Involved

 Volunteer.
-We are currently recruiting volunteers to help run our FreeTree giveaway events – if you are interested in volunteering, please email Sean Reynolds at
+We are currently recruiting volunteers to help run our FreeTree Giveaway events and/or plant trees at our Community Tree Planting events.
+If you are interested in volunteering, please email Sean Reynolds at

 email@example.com and indicate which events you are interested in helping with.
 Please keep in mind that the Community Tree Planting events are labor-intensive and will require digging and heavy lifting.

 Interested in helping to take care of our city's public trees and parks?
 Check out the

 Citizen Pruner Program and the

 Natural Area Preservation volunteer program.
 In addition, OSI has adopted

 Bandemer Park and holds a monthly workday there with